Using English in Teaching and Learning

 • 💡Create a glossary or key phrases list for complex topics in advance to maintain accurate English terminology during lessons, showing preparation in your portfolio.

-• 💡Use specific examples from your own teaching practice to illustrate theoretical points.
-This demonstrates application and critical reflection.
+• 💡Use specific examples from your own teaching practice or observations to illustrate theoretical concepts.
+Examiners value practical application over abstract definitions.

 Common Mistakes